psxdev/ps4link/README.md

   cmake --build . --target install
   ```

-  Fine a fresh clang 3.8 with the same compiling option from Sony.
-However Sony is using propietary linker so we need a valid linker for osx(freebsd has not this problem already has one).
+  After compiling and install you will have a fresh clang 4.0 with the same compiling options from Sony.
+However Sony is using propietary linker so we need a valid linker for macOS(freebsd has not this problem already has one).

   i downloaded binutils 2.25 and compile it with:
   ```